gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 ) <interval-loop-results>

-As is shown in the result of the analysis @interval-loop-results, the interval of the result variable: $x$ is still the same as before namely: $[0, plus infinity]$.
+As shown in the result of the analysis @interval-loop-results, the interval of the result variable: $x$ is still the same as before namely: $[0, plus infinity]$.
 There is now a additional context, for which an interval analysis was performed, but the result of the analysis is the same.

-// #colbreak()
 = Discussion Point 3

 This section will discuss the results of the third discussion point.